Support built for the way your brain actually works.

 When Kay works alongside your therapist, your provider gets a clear picture of how you've been doing between sessions, early signals if things are drifting, and documentation that helps them understand patterns over time.

-Many therapists find that patients who use Kay between sessions are more engaged, more self-aware, and get more out of their time together.
+Many therapists will find that patients who use Kay between sessions are more engaged, more self-aware, and get more out of their time together.

 Kay is not a substitute for your therapist.
 It's a way to make therapy work harder for you.